abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 title: "Weekend Trip to Gorgeous Lisbon"
 date: "2019-01-10"
 path: "/blog/two-days-in-lisbon"
 excerpt: "Lisbon is a beautiful European town to visit during the winter months.
 While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather is sunny, breezy, and just perfect for exploring.
-Between the colorful tiled walls and orange rooftops, the smell of salty water and fresh seafood, and..."
+Between the colorful tiled walls and orange rooftops..."
 tags: ["Winter","Family Trip","Itinerary","Journal"]
 continent: ["Europe"]
 country: ["Portugal"]
 city: ["Lisbon"]
-featuredImage: "../../../images/Portugal/Lisbon_21.jpg"
+featuredImage: "../../../images/Portugal/Lisbon_12.jpg"
 ---

 Lisbon is a beautiful European town to visit during the winter months.
 While the rest of Europe is experiencing the wintery cold and snow, Lisbon weather is sunny, breezy, and just perfect for exploring.
-Between the colorful tiled walls and orange rooftops, the smell of salty water and fresh seafood, and the sound of musicians of all kinds wherever you go, Lisbon is simply amazing.

-While most people go to Lisbon between March to October for the warm sunny summer, I thought visiting during December was perfect since there were fewer crowds and Christmas spirit everywhere we went.
+Most people go to Lisbon between March to October for the warm sunny summer, but I thought visiting during December was perfect since there were fewer crowds and Christmas spirit everywhere we went.

+##### <center> Between the colorful tiled walls and orange rooftops, the smell of salty water and fresh seafood, and the sound of musicians of all kinds wherever you go, Lisbon is simply amazing.</center>

+&nbsp;
+&nbsp;

 ![test](../../../images/Portugal/Lisbon_4.jpg)

+&nbsp;

 ####**What to See & Do:** Praca do Commercio, Alfama District, Jeronimos Monestery, Belem Tower